dvglc/svsal/docs/API.md

 This endpoint also accepts the following url parameters:

-* `viewer` with an url-encoded url of a iiif canvas contained in the present work (e.g. <https://facs.salamanca.school/iiif/presentation/W0015/canvas/p14>) to open the facsimile viewer also
+* `viewer` with an url-encoded url of a iiif canvas contained in the present work to open the facsimile viewer also (on the respective page)
 * `q` with a search term to be highlighted in the html
+* `lang` to control the language of the user interface
 * `mode` with either "orig" or "edit" to select viewing mode
-* `lang` to control the language of the user interface

 Since the projects' html files are very huge in some cases, it was necessary to split them and load them incrementally in the background.
 This makes a translation from work/passage identifiers to html anchors necessary, and the html endpoint redirects to <https://www.salamanca.school/work.html>, where the actual resource is constructed from the parameters mentioned above, from the translation process and eventually from environment factors like the browser's language preference settings.
-This way, <https://id.salamanca.school/works.W0015:20.2.4.10> might resolve finally to <https://www.salamanca.school/en/work.html?wid=W0015&frag=0005_W0015-00-0016-d1-03ed#W0015-00-0022-d4-03f7>.
+This way, <https://id.salamanca.school/works.W0015:20.2.4.10?q=milagro&viewer=https://facs.salamanca.school/iiif/presentation/W0015/canvas/p14> might resolve finally to <https://www.salamanca.school/en/work.html?wid=W0015&frag=0005_W0015-00-0016-d1-03ed&q=milagro#W0015-00-0022-d4-03f7>.

+**NOTE: At the moment (2018-11-07), the html endpoint cannot handle the *version* identifier of the work component of the passage identifier.
+It would need to translate this to an explicit `mode` url parameter (which can be handled), but it doesn't.
+This will be fixed soon.**

 ### iiif endpoint

 <https://facs.salamanca.school/iiif/presentation/W0015/manifest>

+## Notes

+<b id="fn1">1</b> In the context of RESTful APIs, these endpoints respond to GET requests only, in other words, the resources are read-only. [↩](#anchor1)

+<b id="fn2">2</b> Cf. <https://blog.salamanca.school/de/2016/11/15/whats-in-a-uri-part-1/>, also mentioning more literature. [↩](#anchor2)

 ## Sources